Merida Travel Blog

 I was weak at the knees.
 But then again, I have quite an appetite for the Venezuelan brand of woman.
 Although, in general, I didn't find Venezuelan women any more physically attractive than their Colombian neighbours during my time in the country, girls in Merida are an exception - they are truly stunning.
 If you can get past all the bullshit involved with travelling to Venezuela at the moment, you're in for a treat.

-If you want to make the most of your time in Venezuela, you will need to speak some Spanish.
-Rocket Spanish is the best resource for learning Spanish quickly and easily.
+If you want to meet women in Venezuela, you will need to speak some Spanish.
+PickUp Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.

 GROCERIES: Milk (1L)= n/a Loaf of Bread= n/a Eggs= n/a Water (1.5L)= n/a Cigarettes= n/a